discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 <GridItem sm="5">
 ### Extra Weapons and Food
-- Focus offers your group a very efficient pull with <Skill name="Into the Void"/>.
+- Focus offers your group a very efficient pull with <Skill name="Into the Void"/> in T4 fractals.
 - Greatsword can offer additional burst, but sacrifices the ability to precast dagger skills like <Skill name="Unstable Bladestorm"/> without using template swaps.
 - Sword offers an evade, mobility and additional boonstrip when used as mainhand weapon.
 - Always run Spear.